Vietnam.vn - Nền tảng quảng bá Việt Nam

 This discovery not only helps explain why Roman structures have endured for millennia, but also opens up new directions for the modern construction materials industry.

-Professor Admir Masic – head of the research team at MIT – said that if this self-healing technology is recreated and applied to modern concrete, we can extend the life of buildings, significantly reduce repair costs and most importantly, reduce greenhouse gas emissions.
+Professor Admir Masic – head of the research team at MIT – said that if this self-healing technology is recreated and applied to modern concrete, we can extend the life of the building, significantly reduce repair costs and most importantly, reduce greenhouse gas emissions.

-The cement industry is currently responsible for about 8% of global carbon emissions, largely due to the production, transportation, and maintenance of buildings.
-Developing self-healing concrete, like the ancient Romans, could help change this situation.
+The cement industry is responsible for about 8% of global carbon emissions, most of which come from manufacturing, transporting, and maintaining buildings.
+Developing self-healing concrete like the ancient Romans could change that.

-Without the need for super-advanced materials or complex industrial chains, ancient techniques are still showing their timeless power.
+Without the need for super-advanced materials or complex industrial processes, ancient techniques are still proving their timeless power.
 And sometimes, to move forward, humanity is forced to look back at what our ancestors left behind.

 Source: https://dantri.com.vn/khoa-hoc/phat-hien-bi-mat-giup-be-tong-la-ma-ben-hang-nghin-nam-20250728070224281.htm